Actor And Comedian Faizon Love Arrested After Alleged Airport Fight [Video]

 “Somebody lost their cool and somebody got taught a lesson,” Love responded, admitting that he lost his cool as well.

-When a reporter informed Love that he was being accused of grabbing a valet attendant by the neck and slamming him to the ground, Love said: “I don’t know.
+When a reporter informed Love that he was being accused of grabbing a valet attendant by the neck and slamming him to the ground, Love said, “I don’t know.
 I think he lunged at me or something.”

 “I don’t know, I have to remember – it’s been a long night.
 I haven’t eaten.
 The police in Columbus was good.
 Everybody was cool in jail.”